-Revenues for the fourth fiscal quarter of 2015 were relatively flat versus the third fiscal quarter of 2015, and within our expected range.
-Foreign currency exchange rates negatively impacted revenues throughout 2015.
+Revenues for the fourth fiscal quarter of 2016 decreased versus the third fiscal quarter of 2016, partially due to currency effects.
+Order levels recovered in 2016 and sustained a high level throughout the year.
+The continued strong order level increased the backlog and book-to-bill ratio.
 Our average selling prices continue to decline primarily due to our commodity semiconductor products and the effects of growing our Resistors & Inductors business in Asia.